sonic2kk/steamtinkerlaunch/README.md

 ##### self maintaining configs
-With the variable `DLGLOBAL` being set to 1 *(it is by default)* **stl** uses systemwide configurations from the directory `STLDLDIR/stl` and also git pulls this repo into there (max once per day).
+With the variable `DLGLOBAL` being set to 1 *(it is by default)* **stl** uses system wide configurations from the directory `STLDLDIR/stl` and also git pulls this repo there (max once per day).
-This **only** is used when the systemwide configuration directory `SYSTEMSTLCFGDIR` does not exist at all!
+This **only** is used when the system wide configuration directory `SYSTEMSTLCFGDIR` does not exist at all!
 As almost no distro provides a stl package, the idea is that the user only has to copy stl into `$PATH` and still can make use of the bundled config files without having to install them manually.
 No executable files will be used from here!